creative-co/dockhero-docs/README.md

 ## Using from Heroku app

 In an application running on Heroku, you can fetch the host name of your Docker service from DOCKHERO_HOST environment variable.
-With the stack above has started, you can read the MOTD message using the following Ruby code:
+You can read the MOTD message from our example stack using the following Ruby code:

 ```ruby
 #!/usr/bin/env ruby